awadell1/PkgJogger.jl/docs/src/index.md

 Tracked Changes:

 - Changing your benchmarked function
-- Changing benchmarking parameters (ie. `seconds` or `samples`)
+- Changing benchmarking parameters (i.e. `seconds` or `samples`)
 - Adding new benchmarks

 Current Limitations:

 - New benchmark files are not tracked
 - Deleted benchmarks will stick around
-- Renamed benchmarks will create a new benchmark, and retain the old name
+- Renamed benchmarks will create a new benchmark and retain the old name

-To get around the above, run `@jog PkgName` to get a updated jogger.
+To get around the above, run `@jog PkgName` to get an updated jogger.